datanav/docs/technical/tripletex-zendesk.rst

 Tripletex Employee to Zendesk Users
 -----------------------------------
-Every Tripletex Employee will be synchronized with a Zendesk Users.

-If a matching Zendesk Users already exists, the Tripletex Employee will be merged with the existing one.
-If no matching Zendesk Users is found, a new Zendesk Users will be created.
+Before any synchronization can take place, a link between a Tripletex Employee and a Zendesk Users must be established.

 A Tripletex Employee will merge with a Zendesk Users if one of the following property combinations match: